emk/subtitles-rs/substudy/README.md

 Things which I'd love to see `substudy` support include:

 - Creating various sorts of parallel media: subtitles, Anki cards, etc.
-- Automatic vobsub to `*.srt` conversion, using OCR and character databases.
+- **(2017 goal)** Automatic vobsub to `*.srt` conversion, using OCR and character databases.
 There are several open source Windows tools which tackle this, but it should be theoretically possible to do a lot better.

 Things which I'll probably merge if they come with clean code and solid test suites:

 - Better character set conversion.
 - Various sorts of subtitle cleanups.
 - Formats other than `*.srt`.
 - Better algorithms for repairing timings and alignment.

 I'm happy to leave serious, interactive subtitle editing to [Subtitle Edit][], and to focus on cases related to language learning, and to things which are convenient to call from the command line.
 I'd also be happy to have implementations of the most useful [subs2srs][] features in command-line form—it's a wonderful and useful program, but it has too many configuration options and it requires too much work using external utilities.

 [Subtitle Edit]: http://www.nikse.dk/subtitleedit/
 [subs2srs]: http://subs2srs.sourceforge.net/

 ## License

 This program is released into the public domain using the [CC0 public domain declaration][CC0].
 Our test suites contain a half-dozen lines of subtitles from copyrighted TV shows, which should presumably fall under _de minimis_, fair use or equivalent exceptions in most jurisdictions.

 [CC0]: https://creativecommons.org/publicdomain/zero/1.0/